DAPotapov/PMA-bot/README.md

                 "include": [],
                 "actioners": [
                     {
-                        "actioner_id": ObjectId(""),
+                        "actioner_id": "",
                         "nofeedback": false
                     }
                 ]
             },
         ],
+    },
-    "staff": [                                      # Actioners are stored separately {                                           # If they were stored in tasks, then it will be a problem to write tg_id in each task
+    "staff": [                      # Actioners are stored separately {                           # If they were stored in tasks,
+                                    # then it will be a problem to write tg_id in each task
             "_id": ObjectId(),
             "name": "John",
             "email": "",